bitwarden/test-the-web/docs/forms/payment/card-payment.md

 ---
-slug: card-payment-input
+slug: card-payment
 title: card payment form
-sidebar_label: card payment form
+sidebar_label: card
-description: This is a basic payment card form that will POST the input values on submit.
+description: This is a card payment form that will POST the input values on submit.
 ---

 <div class="container margin-vert--xl">